 (d) Insurance.
-(1) The Contractor shall, at its own expense, obtain and maintain the following insurance--
+(1) The Contractor shall, at its own expense, obtain and maintain the following insurance-- on the work.

 (i) Casualty, accident, and liability insurance, as approved by the Contracting Officer, insuring the performance of its obligations under paragraph (c) of this clause.